landnthrn/YT-DLP-Simplified-Commands/README.md

 with 36 different variations to download by.

 Video related commands download encoded to MP4 & MP3 by default for editor's use and compatibility with most applications
-If you wish to download non-encoded, then add `-orig` at the end of any command
+If you wish to download original & non-encoded, just add `-orig` at the end of any command

 You can easily change the command names if you'd like, it's as simple as renaming the command `.bat` files